filipbech/element-router/README.md

 `router-link.js` is a seperate element (in a seperate file) that defines a `<router-link>`-element for navigation.
 Use with href-attribute (like a regular a-tag).
 This will in fact render an a-tag and conditionally put an 'active' class on it.

 # Try it out?
+You can try a [demo here](https://elementrouter.firebaseapp.com/about) or you can run it locally.

 After running `npm install` simply run `npm run serve` to serve up the [simple demo app](https://github.com/filipbech/element-router/blob/master/demo.html).